 #6: Make it a habit to…cultivate gratitude

 It can be easy to look at the downside when you’re going through your day.
 You might feel down about your job, your home, or other aspects of your life.
-When you start to dwell on things that are negative to you, you will start to become stressed, depressed, and agitated.
+When you start to dwell on negative things, you will become stressed, depressed, and agitated.
 Needless to say, your physical health and your mental health will suffer in the long-term if you’re constantly experiencing such side-effects.

 So, try to stay positive.
-There are bound to be things that you are grateful for in life, so focus on these things.
-Set aside time each day to ponder on them, and write them down if you need to, or think of them while meditating.
+There are bound to be things that you are grateful for in life, focusing on these things.
+Set aside time each day to ponder on them, and write them down if you need to or think of them while meditating.
 As you can read in the linked article, you will start to experience the health benefits of gratitude, and these include reduced stress levels, a happier frame of mind, and lower blood pressure.

 #7: Make it a Habit to…Exercise more

 We already touched upon this earlier, but there’s no harm in repeating it.
 You see, we should all exercise more, as by improving our fitness levels, we can do much to care for our bodies and minds.